-IX.
+IXVII.
 Notification of Stakeholders and Educational Policymakers.
 The president is directed to develop plans and further recommendations to inform key stakeholders and education policymakers of the changes in requirements.

-X. Other Matters
+XVIII.
+Other Matters

-- A. Effective Date.
-The requirements of this policy shall be effective on the date of adoption by the Board of Governors, as defined in the various sections herein.
-Reference to the fall semester shall include students who attended the institution for the first time in the prior summer term. - B. Report on Implementation.
+A. Effective Date.
+With the exception of section VI., above, the requirements of this policy shall be effective for all first-time students applying for admission at a constituent institution for any semester beginning with the 2024 fall semester through the 2025The requirements of this policy shall be effective on the date of adoption by the Board of Governors, as defined in the various sections herein.
+Reference to the fall semester shall (include ing students who attended the institution for the first time in the prior summer term).

+Page 4 of 5

+A.B.
+Report on Implementation.
 The president shall provide a report to the Committee on Educational Planning, Policies, and Programs at the February 2025 Board meeting and annually thereafter.
-The report shall include an analysis of admissions policies in place at other public universities along with available data on the impact of the policy on the constituent institutions. - C. Relation to Federal and State Laws.
-The foregoing policy as adopted by the Board of Governors is meant to supplement, and does not purport to supplant or modify, those statutory enactments which may govern or relate to the subject matter of this policy. - D. Regulations and Guidelines.
+The report shall include an analysis of admissions policies in place at other public universities along with available data on the impact of the policy on the constituent institutions.

+B.C.
+Relation to Federal and State Laws.
+The foregoing policy as adopted by the Board of Governors is meant to supplement, and does not purport to supplant or modify, those statutory enactments which may govern or relate to the subject matter of this policy.

+C.D.
+Regulations and Guidelines.
 This policy shall be implemented and applied in accordance with such regulations and guidelines as may be adopted from time to time by the president.